 “Spotlight is a special prize that rewards an organization or project which carries out remarkable work for its community, and for being a major contributor in the lighting industry,” says the founder of LIT Lighting Design Awards, Mr. Hossein Farmani.
 “Women in Lighting exemplifies our expectations for Spotlight, as the project supports the important work of women in the industry by creating an inclusive environment in the profession.
 We couldn’t be prouder of this initiative and look forward to seeing their continued work into the future.”

 Women in Lighting has been founded by Sharon Stammers and Martin Lupton, the team now consists of 70 ambassadors from 70 different countries around the world who aim to create a supportive and inspirational environment for women in the lighting industry.

-When being informed of the Spotlight prize, Sharon Stammers shared “The WIL team are proud to accept this special award on behalf of all people who have participated in the project, the entire global WIL network and its supporters.
-It’s great to have the project recognized in this way as one of the main reasons for starting it were to raise the profile of women in lighting and to inspire others.
-We feel that this is working…”
+When informed of the Spotlight prize, Sharon Stammers shared “The WIL team is proud to accept this special award on behalf of all people who have participated in the project, the entire global WIL network and its supporters.
+It’s great to have the project recognized in this way as one of the main reasons for starting it was to raise the profile of women in lighting and to inspire others.
+We feel that this is working.”

 About Women in Lighting

 International lighting designers and light activists, Light Collective launched the project, Women in Lighting on International Women’s Day in 2019.
 It is a celebratory project that set out to create an inspirational digital platform for women working in the architectural lighting industry to promote their passion and achievements, narrate their career path and goals, celebrate their work and elevate their profile in the lighting community.